codeMaestroLucas/BLX-app/README.md

 ![img](./imgs/structure.png)
 1. **Infra** -> **SQLAlchemy** : contains the base model for the database usign the `sqlalchemy` import ;

     <span style="color:cyan">*The SQLAlchemy is an ORM - Object Relational Mapping - a tool to connect to a database.
-It's used to access the DB ando do the operations SQL.*</span>
+It's used to access the DB and do the operations SQL.*</span>

     a. **Config** : the file contains the configuration for the creation, start of <span style="color:red">**every** database in the app</span>.
 Normally this file is  allways the same - *just paste and copy* ;